swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

   // type information has been lost and error is now `any Error` }
 ```

+Another, related API that is not capable of preserving error types
+are the `TaskLocal` accessor `withValue` functions.

 Additionally, all the `Task` creation APIs are annotated with
 `@discardableResult`, including those that permit failure.